The Prettiest Star: Aladdin Sane version

 Bowie recorded a more glam-influenced version of "The Prettiest Star" during the sessions for his 1973 album Aladdin Sane.
 Sources list the recording date and location as either in December 1972 at RCA Studios in New York City or January 1973 at Trident in London.
-Co-produced by Bowie and Ken Scott, the remake featured contributions from his backing band the Spiders from Mars—guitarist Mick Ronson, bassist Trevor Bolder and drummer Woody Woodmansey—as well as Mike Garson on piano, David Sanborn on tenor saxophone and Warren Peace on backing vocals and handclaps.
+Co-produced by Bowie and Ken Scott, the remake featured contributions from his backing band the Spiders from Mars—Mick Ronson (guitar), Trevor Bolder (bass) and Woody Woodmansey (drums)—as well as Mike Garson on piano, David Sanborn on tenor saxophone and Warren Peace on backing vocals and handclaps.
 On the album, released on 20 April 1973, the remake appeared as the second track on side two of the original LP, sequenced between "Time" and Bowie's version of the Rolling Stones' "Let's Spend the Night Together".

 The more widely-known remake boasts elements of British music hall and 1950s doo-wop backing vocals, and Ronson recreates Bolan's original guitar part almost note-for-note.
 O'Leary opines that Ronson gave the remake "more grit" than the original, further saying that "if the first 'Prettiest Star' was a valentine, its remake was a rowdy engagement party".
-Guitarist Marco Pirroni said of Ronson's part in 1999 as "the best guitar sound ever ... [he] has got this brilliant, overdriven, mad guitar sound.
+The guitarist Marco Pirroni said of Ronson's part in 1999 as "the best guitar sound ever ... [he] has got this brilliant, overdriven, mad guitar sound.
 I'm still trying to get that sound today."
 It is unclear why Bowie rerecorded it for Aladdin Sane, although the track's lyrical references to screen starlets and "the movies in the past" all fit the nostalgic Hollywood themes found throughout the rest of the album.
-Biographer David Buckley finds the remake superior to the original.
+The biographer David Buckley finds the remake superior to the original.

 Covers

-British singer Simon Turner covered "The Prettiest Star" in 1973 for his debut album, which went unsuccessful as a single, but later appeared on the 2006 compilation Oh!
+The British singer Simon Turner covered "The Prettiest Star" in 1973 for his debut album, which went unsuccessful as a single, but later appeared on the 2006 compilation Oh!
 You Pretty Things.
-Another version by singer Ian McCulloch was recorded in 2003 for Uncut magazine's Bowie tribute CD Starman.
+Another version by the singer Ian McCulloch was recorded in 2003 for Uncut magazine's Bowie tribute CD Starman.
 It also appeared as the B-side for his single "Love in Veins" the same year.